 What is a Body Lift?

-A Body Lift, also known as the Belt Lipectomy or Lower Body Lift is a surgical procedure which offers the most dramatic transformation of the mid and lower body.
+A Body Lift, also known as the Belt Lipectomy or Lower Body Lift, is a surgical procedure which offers the most dramatic transformation of the mid and lower body.
 It removes excess skin and fat from the abdomen, hips, outer thighs, and buttocks.
-To remove the skin and fat, and incision is placed around the entire lower body, in a circumferential fashion.
+To remove the skin and fat, an incision is placed around the entire lower body, in a circumferential fashion.
 Skin and fat are removed, your stomach muscles are tightened, and the incision is closed to tightly contour the body.

 Broken into its components, the Lower Body Lift includes a tummy tuck (abdominoplasty), a thigh lift, and a buttock lift.
 The lower body lift can be performed in one surgical session or performed in stages.
+This procedure can be performed under monitored IV Sedation or General Anesthesia.
+However, due to the length of the surgery, I prefer to use IV Sedation as the risk of pulmonary embolism is greatly reduced.

 For surgical technique, I use the Lockwood technique developed by Dr. Ted Lockwood, as described at Wikipedia.
 This technique results in the thinnest scar and the least amount of post operative complications, to make for the best possible surgical results.